tcweiss/congressional_insiders/README.md

 #### `scrape_senate_year()`

 The Senate publishes PTRs on [this](https://efdsearch.senate.gov/search/) page.
-This is a non-static webpage and the URL do not follow some predictable pattern as for the House, meaning that the scraping approach also works differently.
+This is a non-static webpage, and the URL do not follow some predictable pattern as for the House, so the scraping approach works differently.
 To scrape all Senate trades filed over a certain period, use `scrape_senate_year()`.
 The arguments are the starting and ending date (format MM/DD/YYYY) and a version of Chromedriver that matches your installed version of Chrome:

 ```
 scrape_senate_year(start_date = '01/01/2019', end_date = '12/31/2019', chromedriver = '119.0.6045.159')